 As a course instructor, it is anticipated that you will…

 - Follow the established course start and end dates.
-When students register for your course, they expect that it will start and end as stated in the Schedule of Courses.
+When students register for your course, they expect that it will start and end as stated in LionPATH.
 Schedule adjustments may, however, be needed to meet deadlines for graduating students and others with special circumstances.

 - Monitor assignment submissions and communication with students to remind them of missed and/or upcoming deadlines.
-You can help insure a successful learning experience by practicing proactive course management strategies.
-Good practice suggests posting a note to your class at least once a week, to tell students what you will be covering in the coming week and to remind them of any due dates.
-One tool to monitor student activity is the “recent activity” feature in ANGEL.
+You can help ensure a successful learning experience by practicing proactive course management strategies.
+Good practice suggests posting a message or announcement to your class at least once a week, to tell students what you will be covering in the coming week and to remind them of any due dates.
+One tool to monitor student activity is the "recent activity" stream in Canvas.

 - Early in the course, establish a regular schedule for when you will be logging in to the course and communicate this to students.
 Normally this is once per day.
 Many of the students studying via the World Campus are adult learners who have work and family responsibilities.
 These students tend to be more active in courses on weekends, so you may also wish to reserve time in your schedule to monitor courses at least once on weekends.

 - Provide feedback to student inquiries within one business day.
 In other words, be accessible!
 Because online learners must manage their time carefully, timely instructor feedback is especially important to them.
 Without it, they may not be able to make progress on their course work.
 If you cannot provide a detailed response within one business day, it is good practice to respond to the student within one business day to let them know when you will provide them a more detailed response.
 Remember, sometimes the fastest way to provide a response might be the telephone!
 Real-time communication can be particularly valuable if a student seems upset or anxious.
 A quick phone call from you can help refocus them in a positive direction.